Is this listing a scam?

 - Prices that are simply too good to be true.

-- Inconsistent listing photo quality (some scammers will take photos of a computer screen), use of only stock photos, or no photos at all
+- Inconsistent listing photo quality (for example, photos of an image on a computer screen), use of only stock photos, or no photos at all.

-- Any inquiry about a car that refers to PayPal, Amazon or eBay.
+- Any inquiry about a car that refers to a PayPal, Amazon, eBay, or wire payment.